lvermeulen/Bitbucket.Cloud.Net/README.md

 ### Example: Listing all repositories in a workspace

-Once you have an authenticated bitbucket client, you can use it for several different operations.
+Once the bitbucket client has been authenticated, it can be used for several different operations.
 For example, the following code will list all the public repositories in the "microsoft" workspace.
-If your authenticated user has access to the private repositories in a workspace, those will also be listed.
+If the authenticated user has access to the private repositories in a workspace, those will also be listed.

 ```csharp
 var repos = await client.GetWorkspaceRepositoriesAsync("microsoft")